darthwalsh/bin/apps/markdown.formatter.md

 URLs that are links: `[https://example.com](https://example.com)` should just be turned to plaintext link: `https://example.com`
 ...if it links to any other URL, don't fix but should be lint error.
 (Ignore the fragment instead of erroring though.)

+## Normalizing empty lines
+Most important: end of file

+## Redundant H1
+Just remove the H1 if it matches the file name